 Updated January 3, 2021

 The new dog should be placed in the yard first.
-Allow the new dog to wander around, smell and possibly mark for 5-10 minutes.
+Allow the new dog to wander around, small and possibly mark for 5-10 minutes

-- Be sure each dog in household has own space-bed or kennel and food bowl.
+Be sure each dog in the household has their own space, bed or kennel and food and water bowls.
 Feed each dog in or near its “place”.